Roof Scuppers 101 • Guide to Roof Scuppers for Non-Roofers

 It’s important to note that the language regarding both primary and overflow scuppers in the most recent version of the International Building Code states that “the quantity, size, location and inlet elevation of the scuppers shall be chosen to prevent the depth of ponding water on the roof from exceeding the maximum water depth that the roof was designed for as determined by Section 1611.1 of the International Building Code”.

 This is not very helpful if you don’t have access to the structural design specifications for the building.
-The two-inch height was a rule of thumb in the industry for decades, and is still considered standard by most industry professionals.

 Roof Scupper Size

-The only unconditional guideline for scupper sizing provided by the code is that “scupper openings shall be not less than 4 inches (102 mm) in height and have a width that is equal to or greater than the circumference of a roof drain sized for the same roof area.”
+The only unconditional guideline for roof scupper sizing provided by the code is that “scupper openings shall be not less than 4 inches (102 mm) in height and have a width that is equal to or greater than the circumference of a roof drain sized for the same roof area.”

 So we can at least be certain that round scuppers can’t have a diameter of less than 4 inches, and rectangular scuppers can’t have any side be less than 4 inches.

-If you do know the diameter of a properly-sized drain for a roof area, however, you can easily calculate the required size of the equivalent scupper using the guideline above.
+If you do know the diameter of a properly-sized drain for a particular roof area, however, you can easily calculate the required size of the equivalent scupper using the guideline above.

-If you’re looking for technical guidelines for sizing and locating scuppers, FM Global’s “DS 1-54 Roof Loads for New Construction” (Data Sheet) is an excellent resource (see the link below).
+If you’re looking for extensive technical guidelines for sizing and locating scuppers, FM Global’s “DS 1-54 Roof Loads for New Construction” (Data Sheet) is an excellent resource (see the link below).

 Things You Should Know about Roof Scuppers